-VIII.
-Distributions from Your Morgan Stanley IRA (A) IN GENERAL
+V. Distributions from Your Roth IRA (A) IN GENERAL.

-You may take a distribution of all or any portion of your IRA at any time.
+You may take a distribution of all or any portion of your Roth IRA at any time.
 The amount you withdraw and the timing of your withdrawal will affect the amount, if any, of Federal income or penalty taxes owed as a result of the withdrawal.
-The Federal tax considerations of withdrawing assets from your IRA are discussed below in Section IX.
+The Federal tax considerations of withdrawing assets from your Roth IRA are discussed below in Section VI.

-(B) REQUESTING A DISTRIBUTION

-You or your Beneficiary may take a distribution by submitting a written request to Morgan Stanley, on a form provided by us, and by providing any additional information or documents needed by Morgan Stanley for proper tax reporting or other regulatory purposes.
+(B) REQUESTING A DISTRIBUTION.
+You may take a distribution by submitting a written request to Morgan Stanley on a form provided by us and/or in such other medium as we may approve and by providing any additional information or documents reasonably needed by Morgan Stanley to complete your distribution and make any reports Morgan Stanley is required to make to the IRS (or any other regulatory agency).

-(C) FORM OF DISTRIBUTIONS
+(C) FORM OF DISTRIBUTIONS.

-You (or your Beneficiary if distributions commence after your death) may elect to have the balance in your IRA paid, in cash or in-kind, as a lump sum or recurring payment in such form and in such manner as is acceptable by us.
+You (or your Beneficiary if distributions commence after your death) may elect to have the balance in your Roth IRA paid, in cash or in-kind, as a lump sum or recurring payment in such form and in such manner as is acceptable by us.